 ABCs of Kindness

-I wasn’t thinking of including this book initially but one of my 3-1/2 year old twin boys told me this is a good one to include for sharing.
-It’s also great for overall kindness and the ABCs of course!
+I wasn’t thinking of including this book initially but one of my 3-1/2 year old twin boys told me this is a great book to include for sharing.
+It’s also great for teaching young kids about overall kindness and the ABCs!
+It’s a sweet book that we continue to enjoy over the years.

 This is a really great read for right before bed, at least that’s when we tend to read it.
 A nice calming end to the day.